Learn / Guides / User Attributes guide

 Audience segmentation is one of the most effective ways to understand your users.
 By identifying key user groups based on your business goals, you can start finding new ways to delight them.

 But effective product user segmentation also requires the right data.
-So when you’re gathering information about your customers, leverage User Attributes in Hotjar to get deeper insights into their behavior, experiences, and preferences.
+So when you’re gathering information about your customers, leverage User Attributes in Hotjar to get deeper insights into their behavior, experiences, and preferences, and use segmentation to improve customer experience.

 Go further to delight your users